Skip to content

 run_ops(state)

-# add_op returns an OperationMeta for each op, letting you access stdout, stderr, etc. after they run
+# add_op returns {host: OperationMeta}, letting you access stdout, stderr, etc. after they run

 # We can also get facts for all the hosts